Highlighting key security features to boost customer trust

 FInal Designs

-A seamless landing experience that builds understanding and drives trial sign-ups.
+A seamless landing experience that builds understanding and drives trial sign-ups

 After multiple iterations and reviews, we launched a focused landing page that clearly communicated Guard’s value, supported customer decision-making, and encouraged deeper product exploration.